Reason maintenance

+Truth maintenance system

 A truth maintenance system, or TMS, is a knowledge representation method for representing both beliefs and their dependencies and an algorithm called the "truth maintenance algorithm" that manipulates and maintains the dependencies.
 The name truth maintenance is due to the ability of these systems to restore consistency.

 A truth maintenance system maintains consistency between old believed knowledge and current believed knowledge in the knowledge base (KB) through revision.
 If the current believed statements contradict the knowledge in the KB, then the KB is updated with the new knowledge.
 It may happen that the same data will again be believed, and the previous knowledge will be required in the KB.
 If the previous data are not present, but may be required for new inference.
 But if the previous knowledge was in the KB, then no retracing of the same knowledge is needed.
 The use of TMS avoids such retracing; it keeps track of the contradictory data with the help of a dependency record.
 This record reflects the retractions and additions which makes the inference engine (IE) aware of its current belief set.

+Algorithm

 Each statement having at least one valid justification is made a part of the current belief set.
 When a contradiction is found, the statement(s) responsible for the contradiction are identified and the records are appropriately updated.
 This process is called dependency-directed backtracking.

 The TMS algorithm maintains the records in the form of a dependency network.
 Each node in the network is an entry in the KB (a premise, antecedent, or inference rule etc.) Each arc of the network represent the inference steps through which the node was derived.

 A premise is a fundamental belief which is assumed to be true.
 They do not need justifications.
 The set of premises are the basis from which justifications for all other nodes will be derived.

+Justification

 There are two types of justification for a node.
 They are: